GiorgioMB/CurvatureMP/README.md

 This adjustment ensures that edges with excessive curvature are gradually brought back towards their initial structure, allowing the Ricci flow to proceed smoothly.

-It's important to note that the surgery function applied here does not have a rigorous theoretical backing and is primarily based on empirical results.
+It's important to note that the surgery function, as well as the threshold applied here does not have a rigorous theoretical backing and is primarily based on empirical results.
 While inspired by techniques in continuous Ricci flow, its adaptation to discrete graph structures lacks formal mathematical justification.

 ### Dimensionality Reduction Process